nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 136
 00:08:40,749 --> 00:08:41,995
-[SPEAKER_02]: Just because...
+[SPEAKER_02]: Just because I'm doing it right now.
-# SPEAKER_04 entered manually
-[SPEAKER_04]: I'm sure it's a little tedious to have to transfer the files every time
+[SPEAKER_04]: I'm sure it's a little tedious to have to have to transfer the files every time

 137
 00:08:45,046 --> 00:08:51,057
-[SPEAKER_02]: I don't mind to do it at all, if it's not here.
+[SPEAKER_02]: I don't mind to do it at all, if not here.

 138
 00:08:51,037 --> 00:08:55,393